1Introduction to the Young Professionals work permit

 • You need to find a job offer in Canada before applying for the work permit.

-• The job offer must “contribute to your professional development,” i.e. be directly related to your studies or work field.
-It must also be classified as a National Occupational Classification (NOC) Code Skill Type Level 0, A or B, although an NOC C job might be accepted if you can submit a post-secondary diploma, certificate or degree, with your work permit application.
+• The job offer must “contribute to your professional development,” i.e. be directly related to your career or educational studies.
+It must also be classified as a National Occupational Classification (NOC) Training, Education, Experience and Responsibilities (TEER) category 0, 1, 2 or 3, although a TEER 4 job might be accepted if you can submit a post-secondary diploma, certificate or degree with your work permit application.

 • The work permit is not renewable.
 If you want to stay in Canada, you will have to apply for another type of work permit or for permanent residence.

-• Your future employer must pay a CAN$230 employer compliance fee.
+• Your future employer must pay a CA$230 employer compliance fee.

 • The Young Professionals work permit is an employer-specific work permit.
-This means that you can only work for one employer and you can only change for “valid reasons,” including being laid off.
-More info on this below!
+This means that you can only work for one employer and you can only change for “valid reasons,” such as being laid off.
+More info on the employer-specific permit later in the guide!

 • Freelancers and other self-employed professionals are not eligible due to the nature of their employment status.